What does fasting glucose measure?

 Why should I check fasting glucose?

 Fasting glucose is a valuable measurement because it assesses the health of your body’s systems for maintaining its ideal baseline level.
-If your fasting glucose is high, it’s an indication that something in the process is not working correctly, and that can have serious downstream consequences.
+If your fasting blood glucose level is high, it’s an indication that something in the process is not working correctly, and that can have serious downstream consequences.

-High glucose can cause other problems besides insulin resistance.
+High blood sugar levels (hyperglycemia) can cause other problems besides insulin resistance.
 Glucose binds with proteins and lipids in your blood, creating harmful particles called advanced glycation end products (AGEs).
 AGEs damage the lining of your blood vessels, raising your blood pressure and heightening your risk of heart disease, stroke, and metabolic syndrome.
 AGEs also interfere with cell signaling, creating oxidative stress and further systemic inflammation.
 Both oxidative stress and inflammation are fundamental aspects of metabolic illness: they cascade into heart disease, diabetes, obesity, and cancer.
 The higher your fasting glucose levels, the more AGEs can accumulate, and contribute to your risk for these illnesses.

 How do I get fasting glucose checked?